Dantenz/homeauto-v2/README.md

 - Install Platformio on VSCode
 - Set up a new Platformio project - ensure a platformio.ini file is generated
 - Define `build_flags` within ini for things like IP, board id, etc. Flags can be found at top of main.cpp
+- Build and upload - sensor data should start flowing into mqtt topics
+  - You'll need an mqtt broker such as mosquitto to receive the data.
+I recommend MQTT explorer for viewing/debuging published messages.

 ## Customising
 The code is designed to work with a Portenta Machine Control - I've found this is the quickest way to just get things